hpatel1986/FlixApp/README.md

 Describe any challenges encountered while building the app.

-- Adding the 'superhero' filter in the bottom tab.
+- Adding the 'superhero' filter in the superhero tab.

 ## License